ANTARUXA/stickers-blender/README.md

   All 3 axis `X`, `Y`, `Z` are free to move and keyable

+2. And custom properties to animate the other sticker features:

 * Rotation

   Because the projection is perpendicular to the normal of the geometry, only